 VIB Ugent Center for Inflammation Research Roos Vandenbroucke Lab

-Abstract bachelor project 2019-20 project 2: Unraveling the choroid plexus heterogeneity in health and disease
+Abstract bachelor project 2 FBT2019-20: Unraveling the choroid plexus heterogeneity in health and disease

 The choroid plexus is a highly vascularized tree-like structure, attached to the ventricle wall via a stalk region in all four ventricles of the brain.
 Preliminary studies show that the choroid plexus has a role in communication between body and brain, especially under inflammatory conditions.

 In this project, we aimed to unravel the spatial and cellular heterogeneity of the choroid plexus in health and systemic inflammation.

 Information about the different cell populations and their transcriptome of the choroid plexus in health and systemic inflammation are determined by single cell RNA-sequencing.
 This dataset will be validated by using a wide variety of technologies such as mRNA stainings using hybridization chain reaction and protein stainings using immunohistochemistry on specific choroid plexus tissue sections and whole mount samples.
 To validate the number and variety of immune cells in the choroid plexus and cerebrospinal fluid, flow cytometry is performed.
 For the spatial determination of immune cells, multiplex immune cell stainings by Akoya CODEX are performed.